ChIPs Network

 ChIPs Launches Scholarship

 The ChIPs scholarship program was created in 2018 with a generous contribution from Morrison & Foerster to honor Rachel Krevans, a renowned intellectual property litigator from the firm.
+Our first awardee, Laura Ashley Harris ofGeorgetown University Law, now works for the U.S. Court of Appeals for the Federal Circuit.

 General Counsel Boot Camp

-In 2021, ChIPs develops a transformative 12-month program for women in-house attorneys aspiring to become general counsel.
+In 2022, ChIPs develops a transformative 12-month program for women in-house attorneys aspiring to become general counsel.

 2023